© 2018. By Luis A. Marrero, M.A. RODP, LLP

 We are also encouraged by the role and contributions of the International Positive Psychology Association (IPPA) and the International Network on Personal Meaning (INPM) through positive strength-based and meaning-centered work,[xxxii] respectively.
-The recent creation of IPPA’s Work and Organization Division, and INPM’s Work and Meaning Division is a trend in the right direction.
+The recent creation of IPPA’s Work and Organization Division is a trend in the right direction.
 We should also celebrate and support Positive Psychology and related programs by the University of Pennsylvania, The Center for Positive Organizations (University of Michigan), Claremont Graduate University (California), University of East London (UK); University of Roehampton’s Centre for Research in Social and Psychological Transformation (CREST), London (UK); University of Sydney (Australia), The School of Positive Psychology (Singapore); The University of Aarhus (Denmark); Anglia Ruskin University (Cambridge and Paris); and Buckinghamshire New University (High Wycombe, UK); and the Study of Meaning and Quality of Life at the University of Colorado, Fort Collins (USA), among others.
 Their invaluable research, publications and educational efforts have made this a better world.
 There are many other unsung heroes, too many to mention here, who deserve credit.
 However, while these trends are encouraging, there is still much to do.

 Meaningful Purpose Psychology (Logoteleology)